A Systematic Literature Review of Spatio-Temporal Graph Neural Network Models for Time Series Forecasting and Classification: Graph neural networks

 \subsection{Determination of the graph structure}

+A crucial issue when dealing with spatio-temporal GNNs for time series tasks is the determination of the graph structure, i.e., the connectivity of the nodes.
+The type of spatial information captured by the graph can vary widely across domains.
+For instance, in traffic networks, nodes often represent sensors or intersections, and edges correspond to actual roads or physical connections.
+In contrast, in domains such as healthcare or finance, nodes may represent patients, brain regions, or financial instruments, and edges encode correlations, interactions, or other relational information.
+This variability across datasets highlights the importance of carefully designing the graph structure to reflect the spatial relationships relevant to each domain.
+The specific choices made in different application areas are discussed in the corresponding subsections of this review.

-A crucial issue when dealing with spatio-temporal GNNs for time series problems is the determination of the graph structure, i.e., the connectivity of the nodes.
-Namely, some time series datasets come by their own nature with a pre-defined graph structure (e.g., a road network), whereas some others do not.
-When a natural pre-defined graph structure is available, it helps the model to better capture the underlying dynamics of the system.
+Namely, some time series datasets come by their own nature with a pre-defined graph structure (e.g., a road network for traffic datasets), whereas some others do not.
+When a natural graph structure is available, it helps the model capture the underlying dynamics more effectively.
 When it is not directly available, it must be defined by the user in some way (based on domain knowledge or some metrics), or determined by some algorithm (such as visibility graphs \cite{visibility_Gori, visibility_graph, art_14}), or learned by the model itself.

 Once the graph structure is determined, it is necessary to define the weighted graph adjacency matrix, which is a generalization of the graph adjacency matrix $\mathcal{A}$ whose entries are given by the edge weights of the graph.
 The edge weights can be defined \textit{a priori} by the user, or again, learned by the model itself based on a pre-defined architecture.
 In the first case, the edge weights are assigned based on some pre-defined metrics or criteria chosen by the user, for example by the spatial distance between the sites, or by similarity measures.
 In the latter case, the weights are continuously adjusted throughout training as the model keeps learning from the data.